What Are the Benefits of Astaxanthin, and Should You Take It?

 This article may contain affiliate links.
 We collect a share of sales from qualifying purchases.

 “Eating the rainbow” is more than just a trend to get Instagram-worthy photos at every meal.
-Vibrant and bright foods contain various phytonutrients that help your body in a number ways, often thanks to their antioxidant and anti-inflammatory properties.
+Vibrant and bright foods contain various phytonutrients that help your body in a number ways, often thanks to their antioxidant-like and anti-inflammatory properties.
 There are thousands of these phytonutrients out there, and today, we’re talking about one in particular — astaxanthin.

 What is it?
 Hint: It might have you seeing red, so to speak.
 And in case you’re wondering already, it’s pronounced ahs-theh-zan-than.